This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 Need dinnertime inspiration?
 Try this list of easy healthy dinner ideas!
 Healthy means something different to everyone.
-We take our definition from the Mediterranean diet, which echoes healthy diets from around the globe.
-Each plate has lots of fresh vegetables, healthy fats (like olive oil), lean proteins, and whole grains.
+As an expert in the Mediterranean diet, I take my definition from this way of eating: each plate has lots of fresh vegetables, healthy fats (like olive oil), lean proteins, and whole grains.

 Many of the healthy dinner ideas above need a few side dishes to pair to turn them into a meal.
 But what are some easy healthy side dishes to go alongside, you ask?
 Here are some of our favorites that don’t take long to whip up: